Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

 \end{exa}

 \begin{exa} From \cite{GLl} we consider the foliation of degree $2$ in the projective plane associated to

 The singularities along $L$ are a saddle-node at $(0:1:0)$ and a non-reduced (quadratic) singularity at $( -1 : 2 : 0)$.
-The affine lines $2 x + y = c $ are completely transverse to the foliation.
+Any affine line $2 x + y = c $, $c\in \C$, is completely transverse to the foliation.
 One blowing-up at $( -1 : 2 : 0)$ is enough to reduce the singularity and produces a Riccati foliation.
 The exceptional line is invariant and has a saddle-node. $\overline{L}$ is the unique invariant fiber.
 This is already a nef model.
-The multiplicity of $\overline{L}$ as a invariant fiber is $3$ and we compute
+The multiplicity of $\overline{L}$ as an invariant fiber is $3$ and we obtain

 \end{exa}